rozum-robotics/Rozum-Servo-Drives-API/c/README.md

 1. Introduction

-    The `c` folder includes a library in the C language, which is intended to enable control of Rozum Robotics servo motors.
+    The `c` folder includes a library in the C language, which is intended to enable control of Rozum Robotics RDrive-series servo motors.
+    For more information about the RDrive series, go to: https://rozum.com/servomotors/.
+    For detailed technical specifications of RDrive servo motors, download the datasheet for the series at: https://rozum.com/tpl/pdf/RD_50-85.pdf.

     Online ducumentation: https://rozum.com/support/docs/servo-api